-to an age-reduced social security benefit, the age reduction in his or her tier I will be based on the age reduction applicable on the beginning date of the employee's social security benefit, even if the employee is already of full retirement age on the beginning date of his or her railroad retirement annuity.
+If an employee has less than 10 years of railroad service and is already entitled to an age-reduced social security benefit, the age reduction in his or her tier I will be based on the age reduction applicable on the beginning date of the employee's social security benefit, even if the employee is already of full retirement age on the beginning date of his or her railroad retirement annuity.

-Age reductions are required in the tier I annuity amounts of 30-year employees who retired at ages 60-61 before 2002 and attained age 60 or completed 30 years of service after June 1984.
-The age reductions are applied only to the tier I annuity portion.
-If an employee affected by this provision was born before 1938 and attained 60/30 eligibility after December 1985, tier I is permanently reduced by approxi-
+Age reductions were required in the tier I annuity amounts of 30-year employees who retired at ages 60-61 before 2002 and attained age 60 or completed 30 years of service after June 1984.
+The age reductions were applied only to the tier I annuity portion.
+If an employee affected by this provision was born before 1938 and attained 60/30 eligibility after December 1985, tier I was permanently reduced by approximately 20 percent.
+For those born after 1937 who retired before 2002, the reduction gradually increased as described earlier.
+In both cases, the tier I amount was frozen until the first month throughout which the employee was age 62.
+It was then recomputed to reflect interim increases in national wage levels and became subject to future cost-of-living increases.
+There was no reduction if the employee retired at age 62 or older with 30 years of service, or at age 60 with 30 years of service and retirement is after 2001